 1. Climb up to the Acropolis

-Ask anyone what to do in Greece, and they’ll tell you that a trip to Athens is not complete without climbing up on the hill to watch the beautiful sites of the Acropolis.
+Ask anyone what to do in Greece, and they’ll tell you that it must be a trip to Athens, Chania, Santorini, Corfi and Rhodes.
+And no visit to Athens is not complete without climbing up on the hill to watch the beautiful sites of the Acropolis.

 Some tips for visiting the Acropolis: